 While motels definitely arrived in Australia during the 50s, they really took flight as the hallmark of the great Aussie road trip during the 70s.
-And it should come as no surprise that with the halting of international flights, the good old, trusty motel (literally a contraction of “motor” and “hotel”) is pinned for a revival as we all put some pedal to the metal and ditch our buzzing cities for a stint of R&R in the big, wide, open land of Oz.
+So it should come as no surprise that the good old, trusty motel (literally a contraction of “motor” and “hotel”) has seen a serious revival as we all put some pedal to the metal and ditch our buzzing cities for a stint of R&R in the big, wide, open land of Oz.

 Byron Bay, NSW